 Aaron Coleman is a Chancellor’s Graduate Fellow at Washington University St. Louis, where he is on the Comparative Literature PhD Program’s International Writers’ Track.
 He is the author of two collections of poetry and has been published in journals such as Boston Review, FENCE, and New York Times Magazine.
 He has been a Cave Canem Fellow and Fulbright Scholar, and has won awards such as the 2015 Button Poetry Prize for his chapbook, St. Trigger, and the Cincinnati Review Schiff Award.
-From Metro-Detroit, Coleman has lived and worked with youth in locations including Chicago, St. Louis, Spain, South Africa, and Kalamazoo, and he has worked as a Public Projects Assistant at Pulitzer Arts Foundation.
+From Metro-Detroit, Coleman has lived and worked with youth in locations including Chicago, St. Louis, Spain, South Africa, and Kalamazoo, as well as working as a Public Projects Assistant at Pulitzer Arts Foundation.
 He released his newest full-length collection, Threat Come Close, in March 2018 which is described as “an American anthem for the 21st century, a full-throated lyric composed of pain, faith, lust and vulnerability.
 Coleman’s poems comment on and interrogate the meaning of home and identity for a black man in America, past and present.”

 November 15, 2018

 Juan Felipe Herrera